Use Performance Advisor checks to improve model simulation time.

 Select the States check box.

-Set the Format parameter to Structure with time.
+Set the Format parameter to

 To improve simulation speed, disable diagnostics where possible.
 For example, some diagnostics, such as Solver data inconsistency or Array bounds exceeded, incur run-time overheads during simulations.

 To improve simulation speed, enable optimizations where possible.
 For example, if some optimizations, such as Block Reduction, are disabled, enable these optimizations to improve simulation speed.